• About

 More serious infections will likely require a doctor’s advice.
 If OTC treatments don’t work, medications such as antibiotics, steroids, and bronchodilators may be necessary, and these are only available from a doctor or professional health service.

 Antibiotics function by attacking bacteria in your respiratory system, while steroids can help reduce any swelling and inflammation that could be causing your cough.
-Bronchodilators, which you may not have heard of, are another form of meds, and they can often help open up constricted airways, which releases pressure and therefore helps to stop a cough.
+Bronchodilators are another form of meds, and they can often help open up constricted airways, which releases pressure and therefore helps to stop a cough.

 Medical Intervention